jenkinsci/electricflow-plugin/README.md

 }
 ```

-Details for this build will be attached to the Release Run (if supported by CloudBees CD server).
+Details for this build will be attached to the Release Run (if supported by CloudBees CD/RO server).

-## Run Procedure in CloudBees CD
+## Run Procedure in CloudBees CD/RO

-This Integration allows you run a procedure in CloudBees CD.
+This Integration allows you run a procedure in CloudBees CD/RO.

-This post build action has following parameters:
+This post build action has the following parameters:

-- Configuration: Specify the name of the CloudBees CD configuration
+- Configuration: Specify the name of the CloudBees CD/RO configuration

-- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD/RO as a User other than the one mentioned in the electricflow Plugin Connection Configuration

 - Wait for CD Job Completed: Wait till launched CD job is completed

   - Depend on CD Job Outcome: Mark CI build as failed if CD Job outcome is error or unknown

-  - Check Interval: Specify the CloudBees CD procedure name
+  - Check Interval: Specify the CloudBees CD/RO procedure name

-- Project Name: Specify the CloudBees CD project name
+- Project Name: Specify the CloudBees CD/RO project name

-- Procedure Name: Specify the CloudBees CD procedure name
+- Procedure Name: Specify the CloudBees CD/RO procedure name

 - (Optional) Procedure Parameters